asher-gh/aoc21/notes.md

 $c_{ij} = a_{i1}b_{1j} + a_{i2}b_{2j} + \dots + a_{in}b_{nj} = \displaystyle\sum_{k=0}^n a_{ik}b{kj}$

 for $i = 1, \dots, m$ and $j = 1, \dots, p$.

+# day 6

+The first part was simple.
+However, the second part used almost all of my RAM.
+So instead of adding to the vector, I'll just keep track of the counts of each number 1-8 and in each cycle I'll copy next to current.